calq-framework/flow/README.md

 # Calq Flow

-Calq Flow is the world's first packaged software release orchestrator supporting multi-package repositories, adding native-like C# support to GitHub Actions for advanced automation beyond high-maintenance scripting, and fully automating the .NET CI/CD lifecycle — achieving effortless modularity by replacing manual versioning with objective code analysis to eliminate the cost barrier to modular software delivery.
+Calq Flow is the world's first packaged software release orchestrator supporting multi-package repositories — fully automating the .NET CI/CD lifecycle for versioned software via objective code analysis (binary comparison), achieving effortless modularity by replacing manual versioning with automated breaking change detection to eliminate the costs and human errors of scaling beyond monolith projects.
+Calq Flow shifts the source of truth from subjective commit messages to objective analysis of the compiled application, making it possible to deliver zero-touch releases that execute identically on local workstations and in the cloud — and adding native-like C# support to GitHub Actions, replacing high-maintenance scripting with advanced automation.

 ## Objective Code Analysis for .NET
 Calq Flow shifts the source of truth from subjective commit messages to objective code analysis of the compiled application.
 It delivers a zero-touch, fully automated release pipeline that executes identically on local workstations and in the cloud.